-The guide is an illustrated, spiral paperback (8.5 x 11 and 105 pages) K-8 classroom supplement with hands-on activities, background information, and experiments.
+The guide is an illustrated, spiral paperback (8.5 x 11 and 105 pages) collection of hands-on activities, background information, and experiments that can be used in a classroom.
 Activities cover the anatomy and physiology of hearing, how to prevent noise-induced hearing loss, and the physics of sound.
 This can also be downloaded free from our website.

 You can order a copy of the Educator Resource Guide via our order form: